abrkn/mes/README.md

-# "Remember password" for Memo
+# Memo Enhancement Suite (MES)

 [Click here to install](INSTALL.md)

 ## About

-This is a Tampermonkey plugin that remembers your password on Memo.cash.
+Makes Memo.cash more awesome.

+## Features

+* Auto expand images and gifs
+* Remember password

 ## Is it dangerous?